Tatekii/Siyn-s-Space/英语/新概念第三册/Lesson 1 A puma at large.md

 #### B Write these sentences again changing the position of the words in italics.
 Where possible, omit the words whom or which.
 1. He is the man _about_ whom we have heard so much.[He is the man we have heard so much about]
 2. The shelf _on_ which you put those books has collapsed.[The shelf you put those books on has collapsed]
-3. _From_ whom did you receive a letter?[Who did you rec]
+3. _From_ whom did you receive a letter?[Who did you receive a letter from?]
-4. This is the road _by_ which we came.
+4. This is the road _by_ which we came.[This is the road we came by]
-5. Where is the pencil _with_ which you were playing?
+5. Where is the pencil _with_ which you were playing?[Where is the pencil you were playing with?]